dwavesystems/dwave-ocean-sdk/docs/overview/solving_problems.rst

 This section explains some of the basics of how you can use D-Wave quantum computers to solve problems and how Ocean tools can help.

+.. moved to quadratic_models.rst

   For quantum computing, as for classical, solving a problem requires that it be formulated in a way the computer and its software understand.

   For example, if you want your laptop to calculate the area of a $1 coin, you might express the problem as an equation, :math:`A=\pi r^2`, that you program as :code:`math.pi*13.245**2` in your Python CLI.
 For a laptop with Python software, this formulation---a particular string of alphanumeric symbols---causes the manipulation of bits in a CPU and memory chips that produces the correct result.

 The D-Wave system uses a quantum processing unit (QPU) to solve a :term:`binary quadratic model` (BQM)\ [#]_\ : given :math:`N` variables :math:`x_1,...,x_N`, where each variable